 This interactive educational workshop aims to introduce elementary school children to earth sciences.
 The activity is divided into three parts: geology, paleontology and the internal structure of the Earth.
 Lasting 20 minutes, each workshop consists of a theoretical part, a practical activity and a feedback on learning.
 The level of difficulty and learning of this activity is adapted according to the first, second and third cycle of elementary school.

-with my workshop geology : Planet Earth has been constantly evolving for nearly 5 billion years.
+workshop geology : Planet Earth has been constantly evolving for nearly 5 billion years.
 How did we manage to understand its evolution?

 In a fun way, the children are introduced to the principles and the tools at the base of the profession of geologist.
 As a team, students will observe a footprint in clay and make assumptions about what may have left this trace.
 They will have to characterize the shape (color, texture, etc.), record their observations, then deduce and validate their hypothesis.

-with my workshop paleontology : Paleontology is a specialization of geology.
+workshop paleontology : Paleontology is a specialization of geology.
 Paleontologists are scientists who study fossils, traces and remnants of past life forms.

 In addition to exploring what a fossil is and how it is formed, students will be introduced to the UNESCO Global Geoparks Network.
 They will learn more about the Tumbler Ridge Geopark.
 This Canadian geopark started with two young boys who discovered a trail of dinosaur footsteps while walking in the forest.
 Afterwards, children will be able to make their own fossils by casting a trace of dinosaur with plaster.
 They will be able to leave with their fossils at home.

-with my workshop internal structure of the Earth : After being introduced to the work of geologists and paleontologists, children will be introduced to the functioning of planet Earth.
+workshop internal structure of the Earth : After being introduced to the work of geologists and paleontologists, children will be introduced to the functioning of planet Earth.
 The internal structure of the Earth is explained in a vulgarized way, the characteristics of the nucleus, the mantle and the earth's crust.

 This explanation aims to make children aware of the dynamism of the earth's surface and of plate tectonics.
 Subsequently, a group game will consolidate learning about certain characteristics of the main parts of the Earth's internal structure.